Veterans with USAA to see reduced cash yields following Schwab deal

 Schwab is far from the only brokerage that is looking to profit from cash.

-“It's sort of become an industry practice,” says Tim Welsh, consultant at Nexus Strategy, referring to the bank sweeps, who notes it’s a natural next step as fees fall.
+“It's sort of become an industry practice,” says Tim Welsh, a consultant at Nexus Strategy, referring to the bank sweeps, who notes it’s a natural next step as fees fall.

 Pete Crane, president of Crane Data, which tracks money fund and brokerage sweep data and returns, agrees.